MOEAFramework/MOEAFramework/docs/parallelizationStrategies.md

 Perhaps the most straightforward approach to speeding up evaluations is to distribute or parallelize the function evaluations across multiple cores.
 Most consumer CPUs today have multiple cores (and even multiple threads per core!).
-We can distributed function evaluations using the `DistributedProblem` class:
+We can distribute function evaluations using the `DistributedProblem` class:

 <!-- java:examples/org/moeaframework/examples/parallel/ParallelizationExample.java [56:59] -->